Career Outcomes for Duke ECE PhD Graduates

-A graduate degree in electrical and computer engineering from Duke Engineering helps open opportunities for future success.
+A graduate degree in electrical and computer engineering from Duke Engineering opens opportunities for future success.

-We have an excellent track record of graduates establishing careers as faculty at other prestigious universities and at engineering firms.
+We have an excellent track record of graduates establishing careers as faculty at other prestigious universities and at leading technology firms.

 About 20 percent of Duke ECE PhD grads go on to positions in academia.